dasung/AI-102/my_summary.md

 To ensure AI's impacts are positive on people's lives, Microsoft uses the following principles when it designs and builds AI solutions.

 - Fairness:
-  - All AI systems should treat people fairly, regardless of race, belief, gender, sexuality, or other factors.
+  - AI system should treat people fairly, regardless of race, belief, gender, sexuality, or other factors like location.
 - Reliability and safety:
   - All AI systems should give reliable answers with quantifiable confidence levels.
 - Privacy and security: